itsfrank/lune-cloud-luau-client/readme.md

 ** module that doesn't require anything that will not be in the place where the task is executed

+## Using

+Eventually, I would like to put this on package managers like wally and pesde, but for that I need to find a name I like.

+For now, if you copy the `/src` folder into your project and rename it something like `llc_tasks` you should be good to go!

 ## Acknowledgement

 Thank you https://github.com/regginator/LuaEncode for the lua table serializer,